 Competitive Market Analysis

 The purpose of this competitive market analysis is to determine:

 - The pros and cons of the competitors within your market

 - Plans that will provide you with a definite advantage

 - Hurdles that can be formed to prevent competition from entering your market

 - Any flaws that can be employed in the product development cycle

 If you are applying for funding, you need to draft your funding requirements here.
-Your main aim should be to explicitly explain how much funding you’ll need for the coming five years, what and how you’ll use it for.
+Your main aim should be to explicitly explain how much funding you’ll need for the coming five years, what for and how you’ll use it.

-Define whether you want equity or debts, the conditions you’d like applied, and the time frame that your request will cover.
+Decide whether you want equity or debts, the conditions you’d like to apply for, and the time frame within which your request will cover.
 Give a full description of how you will be using your funds.
-Mention if you need funds to buy materials or equipment, pay salaries, or include particular bills until revenue rises.
+Indicate if you will need funds to buy materials or equipment, pay salaries, or include particular bills until revenue rises.
 Always add a summary of your future strategic financial plans, like selling your business or paying off debt.